Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Patching Holes and Filling Grain on Cabinets

 The putty definitely dries hard as advertised, but it's also difficult to sand out of corners, or when layered too heavily, making Durham's a bad choice as a grain filler for oak cabinets.
 This product also dries too fast to be used as a grain filler when filling multiple cabinet doors.
-You would have to stop and mix another batch every ten minutes.
+You would have to stop and mix another batch every 10 minutes.

 This putty works great for patching small holes and minor damage on cabinet doors and frames.
 Shrinkage is almost non-existent, but deeper holes and cracks will require at least two coats to make the patch flush with the surface.
-I like this product because I can patch holes and sand them less than fifteen minutes later.
+I like this product because I can patch holes and sand them less than 15 minutes later.

 Patching Big Holes and Miter Joints On Cabinet Doors

 Durham's is too brittle for filling joint cracks on doors if there's any movement where the wood connects.
 I find that caulk is more flexible and works the best for filling joint cracks on cabinet doors.

 If you need to fill hardware holes from old knobs, the best product to use for that is Bondo Wood Filler with the cream hardener.
 The smell is horrible, but the filler dries as hard as concrete and works great for filling large holes fast in less coats.

 I've found that this product sands easier when applied to primed, or painted, wood.
 I use a sanding sponge to sand patches flat with the surface.
 Using a sanding sponge, particularly the angled sponges by 3M, are great for sanding repaired corners and beveled edges.
 This stuff sands easier when applied in thin layers.
 It's hard to sand if you leave globs or ridges on the surface.